Background pattern

 If you use more Adventan emulsion than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center, or call the Toxicology Information Service, phone (91) 562 04 20 (indicating the medication and the amount ingested).
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center, or call the Toxicology Information Service, phone (91) 562 04 20 (indicating the medicine and the amount ingested).

-If you forgot to use Adventan emulsion
+If you forget to use Adventan emulsion

-If you interrupt treatment with Adventan emulsion
+If you stop using Adventan emulsion

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

 The assessment of side effects is based on the following frequencies:

-Very common:may affect more than 1 in 10 patients
+Very common: may affect more than 1 in 10 patients

-Common:may affect up to 1 in 10 patients
+Common: may affect up to 1 in 10 patients

-Uncommon:may affect up to 1 in 100 patients
+Uncommon: may affect up to 1 in 100 patients

-Rare:may affect up to 1 in 1,000 patients
+Rare: may affect up to 1 in 1,000 patients

-Very rare:may affect up to 1 in 10,000 patients
+Very rare: may affect up to 1 in 10,000 patients

-Frequency not known:cannot be estimated from available data
+Frequency not known: cannot be estimated from the available data

 • Common:

-• Local skin irritation (e.g. burning sensation).
+• Local skin irritation (e.g., burning sensation).

 • Uncommon: